UCI Deadline: 1/09/2018 Noon (Due to SOP)

 UCI’s Beinecke faculty screening committee will review all applications and endorse one (1) junior.
 That student will receive a letter of support from the dean of the Division of Undergraduate Education and a completed Certification of Eligibility Form.
 SOP staff will mail the endorsed application materials to the Sperry Fund for evaluation and funding consideration.

-Your faculty can submit their recommendations by email, campus mail (zot code 5695), or drop them off in person at our office (193 ASL, in the Writing Center).
+Your faculty can submit their recommendations by email, campus mail (zot code 5695), or drop them off in person at our office (193 Science Library, in the Writing Center).
 Please remind them to include their signatures on their letters.
 Your application materials do not have to be submitted as hard copies, electronic copies will be sufficient.

 Winners will be announced May 1st.